-The greatest motorcycle riders in the world come to Indianapolis for the annual running of the Red Bull Moto GP at the Indianapolis Motor Speedway August 16 - 18, 2013.
+The greatest motorcycle riders in the world come to Indianapolis for the annual running of the Red Bull Moto GP at the Indianapolis Motor Speedway.
 It is the cornerstone event of a dream weekend for motorcycle enthusiasts and the United States Auto Club plays a key role in the running of the event.
 USAC works in concert with the Indianapolis Motor Speedway to provide the Race Control staff, Flag Marshals, Start Line Marshals and Scrutineers to ensure the event conforms with the high standards of the international motorcycle governing body.

 The expansive staff,

 managed under USAC's direction, hail from coast to coast and

 to submit your 2014 Worker Application - for anyone who did

 >> HERE << to

 access Worker Files.

 >> HERE <<

 The Flag Marshal position has you on a corner/station for the three days of the event.
 You are responsible for displaying the proper flag for any incident on the track, such as a yellow flag for an Incident on the track, a blue flag to indicate to a rider he/she is about to be overtaken, green flag for the first lap of each practice, sighting lap, race warm-up lap and for clear track after any yellow flag area.
 You also communicate with Race Control to inform them of what is happening on your section of the track, such as if a rider goes down you report the bike number, where the incident occurred (on track/off track) and describe what is happening.
 The Flag Marshals also display the number board when directed by Race Control.